Great to have you with us on yet another excursion into broadcast excellence.

 They don't carry the message.

-They don't have any power, they don't have any influence, they don't have any oomph behind them.
+They don't have any oomph behind them.

 She writes, not backing Hillary.

-She cites the Senator for not taking a clear stand on a war, failing to speak out on the Terry Shivo, gross pandering on flag burning, calling these contemptible little dodges.
+She cites the senator for not taking a clear stand on a war, failing to speak out on the Terry Shivo gross pandering on flag burning, calling these contemptible little dodges.

 So Maureen Dowd and Molly Ivins, and there's a pair.

-Uh imagine imagine being a guy, folks, and having two women like that call you out.
+Imagine being a guy, folks, and having two women like that call you out.

-I mean, that's gotta be emasculating.
+I mean, that's got to be emasculating.

-You know, you you've been you you you're a eunuch.
+You know, you've been, you're a eunuch.

 Can you imagine?